Dead River (Michigan)

 The Dead River (French: Rivière des Morts) is a 43.2 mi river in Marquette County, Michigan.
-Its watershed is approximately 400 sqmi in size.
-The river flows southeasterly from western Marquette County to its mouth on Lake Superior.
+It is the largest stream to Lake Superior in Marquette County, with a watershed of approximately 163 sqmi and an estimated discharge of 199.6 cuft/s.
+The river flows east-southeast from its source in the McCormick Wilderness in western Marquette County to its mouth at Lake Superior in Marquette.
+It is a state-designated trout stream.